Chances Of Pregnancy From Pre-Cum And How To Prevent

 What Is Pre-cum?

-Pre-cum, also known as pre-ejaculate or Cowper’s fluid, is a viscous and transparent fluid released from the male urethraiXThe tube that carries urine out of the body for both males and females.
+Pre-cum, also known as pre-ejaculate or Cowper’s fluid, is a viscous and transparent fluid released from the male urethraiThe tube that carries urine out of the body for both males and females.
 In males, it also carries semen during ejaculation (1).
 Around 4 ml of this fluid, which can be noticed at the tip of the penis, is released during the arousal.
 A normal ejaculation has a sperm count of about 100 million sperm in each ml of semen.
 Of that, only a small fraction goes to the uterus and a smaller fraction finds its way to the end of the oviducts where the egg is (2).

-Pre-cum is formed in the Cowper’s glands, which are present below the prostate glandiXA small, walnut-shaped organ located below the bladder in men that plays a vital role in the production of semen of the male reproductive system.
+Pre-cum is formed in the Cowper’s glands, which are present below the prostate glandiA small, walnut-shaped organ located below the bladder in men that plays a vital role in the production of semen of the male reproductive system.
 This fluid is alkaline and neutralizes the acidic urine.

 The pre-cum also lubricates the male urethra to facilitate smooth passage of the sperms into the vagina.
 It contains enzymes and mucus but no sperms.
 Nevertheless, you cannot entirely rule out the possibility that it could make you pregnant.
+Keep reading to know why.

 Can You Get Pregnant From Pre-cum?